CTRS - Certified Therapeutic Recreational Specialist

 About

-The CTRS credential is a professional certification for individuals who use recreational therapy to improve the health and well-being of persons with illnesses or disabilities.
+The Certified Therapeutic Recreational Specialist (CTRS) credential is offered by the National Council for Therapeutic Recreation Certification (NCTRC).
+The CTRS is a professional certification for individuals who use recreational therapy to improve the health and well-being of persons with illnesses or disabilities.
 It signifies that a therapeutic recreation specialist has met specific educational and experiential criteria and has passed a national certification examination.

 Completion Time: 3 hours